-Please note: If you live in a developing nation where it is difficult to scan your application items, you may do the following.
-First, create your online application account.
-When you complete your application, submit your it online and mail or email your application items to our office.
-When we receive your items, our office will scan and upload these items to your online account.
-Email your items to firstname.lastname@example.org or email our office at email@example.com that you are mailing your items to us.
-If you live near a city where there is an EducationUSA/Fulbright office, you might visit their office where you can scan your items.
+Please Note: If you live in an area where it is difficult to scan your application items, you may do the following.
+First, create your online account.
+Complete each application section, and upload a blank document page wherever a document upload is required.
+Then submit your application online and mail your application items to our office, or email them to email@example.com.
+When we receive your items, our office will upload them to your account.
+If you mail your items, please contact our office at firstname.lastname@example.org to let us know that your items have been mailed.
+If you live near a city where there is an EducationUSA or Fulbright office, you might visit their office where you can scan your items.

 All Applicants (U.S. and International) Submit These Items:

-Begin your application online by following the "Apply Online Now" link above.
-Complete the required sections of the online application.
-Then, scan and upload your application items to your online application account.
+Begin your application by selecting the "Start Your Application" link above.
+Complete the required sections of the online application at your own pace.
+Then, scan and/or upload your application items to your online application account.
 Please ensure that your scanned documents are easy to read and printable.
-If you are submitting test scores, you must upload a copy of your score and request that official scores are sent to USF.
+If you are submitting test scores, you must upload an official printed copy of your score and request that official scores are sent to USF.
 You are encouraged to submit your completed application several weeks before the deadline.

 The statement of purpose is one of the most important pieces in your application.
 The instructions for the Statement of Purpose varies for each program.
 Visit your program's website and select 'How to Apply' for instructions on your specific program's statement of purpose.

-Typically, the statement of purpose is a two- to three-page document (length varies for each graduate program) that includes: your personal, educational and career goals; your reasons for pursuing your Master's degree program; features, objectives or aspects of USF's program that interest you; and any personal, academic, extracurricular, volunteer and professional experiences that have prepared you for your graduate program or influenced your decision to pursue graduate studies.
+The statement of purpose is a two- to three-page document (length varies for each graduate program) that includes: your personal, educational and career goals; your reasons for pursuing your Master's program; features, objectives or aspects of USF's program that interest you; and any personal, academic, extracurricular, volunteer and professional projects and experiences that have prepared you for your graduate program or influenced your decision to pursue Master's program.

 For applicants to Computer Science or Web Science, the 'Experience and Background Essay' is required as the statement of purpose.
-Upload this document to your online application.
+Upload this document to your application account.

-Follow the instructions in the online application for entering your recommenders' contact information.
-They will receive an email requesting that they log in to submit their letter of recommendation.
-You can log back into your account to send them a reminder at any time.
+Follow the instructions in the online application in order to provide your recommenders' contact information.
+They will receive an email submit their letter through the online system.
+You can log into your account to send them a reminder at any time.

-The USF school code for the GRE is 6996 or 4850.
-Below is a breakdown of the programs and GRE requirements.
+The USF school code for the GRE is 4850.
+Below is a list of programs and GRE requirements.

 |GRE General score required